bhh32/food-journal/README.md

 # Food Journal

 ## Purpose
-Command line tool to keep track of my food intake.
+Command line tool and web application to keep track of my food intake.

 ## Roadmap
 Create a front-end tool - web based or desktop.